Nextiles/documentation/software/sdk-installation.md

     ```
     And now after disconnecting, if you want to verify, you can use `sdk.getConnectedDevicesListInDeviceForm` function, which is mentioned above to see if the device is no longer available in the list.

+## Nextiles API Documentation
+Nextiles API gives you a way to fetch data stored in cloud.
+[Read More]()